bombasticSlacks/Aspirant/Game/Combat.md

 Otherworldly injuries can consist of:
 #### Life
-Poison, acid, and rot ravage the body destroying life itself.
+Poison, acid, and rot ravage the body, destroying life itself.
 #### Hot
 Heat, power, holy energy ravage the body
 #### Cold